Divorce and Retirement: Here’s What You Need to Know

 Social Security Benefits

 If you’re close to retirement age when you get divorced, consider how it might affect your Social Security benefits.
 You can still collect benefits from your ex-spouse’s Social Security earnings, even if you’re divorced, as long as your marriage lasted at least 10 years, both you and your spouse are eligible to receive Social Security benefits and your benefit amount is less than that of your ex-spouse’s.

 Some couples who are close to the 10-year mark may choose to go through a legal separation first, and get divorced after they have been married for 10 years, in order to take advantage of spousal Social Security benefits.

-When it comes to divorce and retirement, every person’s circumstances are different.
+When it comes to retirement after divorce, every person’s circumstances are different.
 I can help you through your specific needs and give advice on the best way to protect your retirement security through a divorce.
 Click the START HERE button at the top of the page.